Skip to content

 nodeSelector:

-workload-tier: spot | on-demand | baseline
+workload-tier: spot # or on-demand, baseline

-kustomize
+Using kustomize

-Or in a kustomize patch:
+Alternatively, apply it via a kustomize patch:

 apiVersion: kustomize.config.k8s.io/v1beta1